MICLab-Unicamp/LOCCA/README.md

     - Serve as a reliable reference for training automatic segmentation algorithms, such as deep neural networks (e.g., 3D U-Net).

     - Used to validate model accuracy by comparing automatic predictions with expert manual annotations.

+**📊 2.
+Creation of public annotated datasets**

+    - These datasets are fundamental for advancing medical computer vision research.
+    - Used in research to understand anatomical variability between patients, especially in the presence of disease (e.g., lobe collapse or fused fissures).

+**🩺 3.
+Clinical support in complex cases**

+    In challenging clinical scenarios, manual segmentation helps:

+        - Accurately delineate lesions in difficult-to-visualize regions.

+        - Plan interventions such as biopsies or surgical resections with precise anatomical guidance.

 ---

 ## LOCCA dataset location